makototakahara/makototakahara.github.io/_posts/2024-01-15-celestial-labelling.md

 A random forest is a statistical method that constructs multiple decision trees and aggregates their results.
 Each tree is built from a random subset of data and random subset of features, leading to a forest of diverse trees that together yield a more robust prediction.

 We again check if any testing data can be mapped from `spec_obj_ID` to `class` using a dictionary.
 Then, we fit a random forest with the same variables.
 The proportion of observations classified as star for the specified `redshift` range -0.0042 and 0.0042 is 99.22%, in line with our expectations from the exploratory data analysis.
-This intuition is support by an accuracy of 0.97133065, an improvement over the decision tree.
+This intuition is support by an accuracy of 0.97133065 on the testing data, an improvement over the decision tree.

 We perform a feature importance analysis with a table of importances and a plot of cumulative importance.
 This helps ensure that we do not overfit our model to the training data.

 ![Importance Table](/images/Screenshot-2024-01-21-at-01.33.44.png)
 ![Importance Plot](/images/Screenshot-2024-01-21-at-01.33.53.png)

 Though our threshold of 0.975 is arbitrary, we remove `run_ID`, `field_ID`, `fiber_ID`, and `cam_col` as they are the relatively insignificant factors according to our classification.
 We fit another random forest.
-Our accuracy improves again to 0.97235535.
+Our accuracy on the testing data improves again to 0.97235535.

 ## Conclusion

+We used a random forest with `redshift`, `z`, `i`, `g`, `u`, `plate`, 'r', `MJD`, `alpha`, `delta` to attain an accuracy of 0.97235535 on the testing data when classifying celestial objects as stars, galaxies, or quasars.
+This analysis required ___ in both statistics and astrophysics,

 https://skyserver.sdss.org/dr1/en/sdss/data/data.asp